About Me

-Hello, my name is Nancy M. Williams!
+Hello, my name is

-I am the founding editor of Grand Piano Passion™.
+I am the founding publisher of Grand Piano Passion™.
 I am an amateur concert pianist who debuted at Carnegie Hall, even though I have lived with a genetic, degenerative hearing loss all of my life.
 I founded Grand Piano Passion™ to share insights from my journey with adults who love to play the piano, musicians with hearing loss, and anyone claiming their passion.

 Grand Piano Passion™ will help you to Play.
 Hear.
 Aspire.